Mihir-Amit/Trumio_submission/README.md

 Contributions to Quiz-Platform are welcome and encouraged!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Trumio-Ascend.